Posted: Oct. 5, 2017

 Karen Herman's father, John V. Kuivinen

-Karen Herman, along with her husband Mike, have been generous supporters of the National World War I Museum and Memorial.
+Karen Herman, along with her husband Mike, have been generous supporters of the National WWI Museum and Memorial.

 At a recent presentation to encourage membership in the Pershing Legacy Society, Karen shared a fascinating account of her father's involvement in World War I and the effect it had on him and his family.
 Karen has graciously allowed us to reproduce her presentation here.
 We feel it is an eloquent endorsement of ongoing support for the Museum and Memorial.